Ad-invariant metrics on nonnice nilpotent Lie algebras: Constructions in higher dimensions

-Thus, Lemma~\ref{lemma:singleextgpp} applies and $\mh$ is a mirage in $\mg_k$, which is therefore irreducible.
+Thus, Lemma~\ref{lemma:singleextgpp} applies and $\mh$ is a mirage in $\mg_k$, and thus $\mg_k$ is irreducible.
 In addition, $\mg_k/\mz(\mg_k)$ is isomorphic to an abelian factor plus the central extension of $\mh/\mz(\mh)$ by the two-cocycle $e^1\wedge e^{11}$; the latter is isomorphic to the $10$-dimensional Lie algebra $\tilde{\lie{n}}$ which was shown to be nonnice in Lemma~\ref{lem:Center12DimNNnice}.
-Again, $\mg_k$ is nonnice by Lemma~\ref{lemma:UCS}. \end{proof}
+Again, $\mg_k$ is nonnice by Proposition~\ref{lemma:UCS}. \end{proof}